 The new Visit Ballarat website caters to all types of travellers, so whether you’re a rigorous researcher or a free floater, you’ll have fun finding whatever it is you’re after… or perhaps discovering an unexpected surprise.

 The Instagram grid is overdone.
 (There, we said it.)
 To show off brand and user-generated content—something we know motivates travel purchasing decisions—we implemented a more elegant storytelling solution.
 In our very biased opinion,

 Putting Ballarat on the map… literally.

 On the homepage you’ll find an interactive map that not only suggests activities for your stay, but takes care of route planning, too.

 A ‘Things To Do’ component offers recommendations (with plenty of cheeky copy) on what to do in Ballarat when you’re on a date, caught in the rain, or traveling with your four-legged fur baby.

-Each itinerary has been carefully curated by the Made of Ballarat team to serve a particular interest group.
+Each itinerary has been carefully curated by the Visit Ballarat team to serve a particular interest group.
 Rather than serve up a boring itemised list on click, we plotted each activity on a map to offer a bird’s eye view of how you’d be spending your time in the city.

 A flexible experience for them (the client).